ArisYuuki/Fix-GPU-Hang-at-Startup-on-Hybrid-Graphics-Laptops-CachyOS/README.md

 Fix random boot hangs on CachyOS systems using Intel + NVIDIA hybrid graphics.

-This repository provides a simple fix for a common issue on hybrid laptops where the system may hang during boot due to improper GPU initialization order.
-By forcing the Intel iGPU to load first in initramfs, you ensure consistent and reliable boot behavior.
+This repository provides a simple and reliable fix for hybrid laptops where the system may hang during boot due to improper GPU initialization order.
+By forcing the Intel iGPU to load first in initramfs, you ensure consistent and stable boot behavior.

 # Hybrid GPU Boot Fix